 ”.

-13 Section 76(2) and (3) of the Acts Amendment (Petroleum) Act 1990 (No. 12 of 1990) read as follows —
+12 The Acts Amendment (Petroleum) Act 1990 s.
+76(2) and (3) read as follows:

 “

 (2) A direction in force under section 95 of the principal Act immediately before the commencement of this section shall, after that commencement, continue to apply to the person or persons to whom it applied before that commencement as if it were a direction under section 95 of the principal Act as amended by this Act.